 Preheat the oven to 350 F. Lightly grease a 9x12-inch roasting pan or baking dish.
 Place a heaping spoonful of spinach stuffing at the widest end of the eggplant.
 Roll up the stuffing in the eggplant slice and place in the baking dish seam-side down.

-You can save yourself a step by using your favorite brand of jarred pasta sauce instead of making your own sauce if you're pressed for time.
+- If you're pressed for time, save yourself a step by using your favorite brand of jarred pasta sauce instead of making your own from scratch.

-Ricotta cheese can substitute for the myzithra in a pinch.
+- Ricotta, a more mature cheese, can be substituted for myzithra in a pinch.